LaunchCodeEducation/java-web-development/src/assignments/tech-jobs-console.rst

 Getting Started
 ----------------

-Set up a local copy of the project: - Visit the repository page (*TODO: Add new repo link*). for this project and fork the repository to create a copy under your own GitHub account. - Open IntelliJ (if IntelliJ is currently open, save your work, close it, and reopen it.) - If the app opens up to an existing project, select *IntelliJ > Preferences > Appearance & Behavior
+#.
+Set up a local copy of the project: Visit the `repository page <https://github.com/LaunchCodeEducation/techjobs-console-java>`__
+   for this project and fork the repository to create a copy under your own GitHub account.
-> System Settings* and uncheck *Reopen last project on startup*.
-Close and Reopen IntelliJ - From the “Welcome to IntelliJ” dialog box, select *Check out from Version Control > GitHub* - Choose your fork from the repository dropdown, select the parent directory where you’d like to store your project, and hit *Clone*. - When asked “Would you like to create an IDEA project…” select *Yes*, and then accept all of the default options that are presented. - In the screens that follow, be sure to choose *Create Project From Existing Sources* on the first pane, and select the default values of all following panes.
+#.
+Open IntelliJ.
+If IntelliJ is currently open, save your work, close the
+   program, and then reopen it.
+#.
+If the app opens up to an existing project, select *IntelliJ > Preferences >
+   Appearance & Behavior > System Settings* and uncheck *Reopen last project on startup*.
+Close and reopen IntelliJ.
+#.
+From the *Welcome to IntelliJ* dialog box, select *Check out from Version
+   Control > GitHub*.
+#.
+Choose your fork from the repository dropdown, select the parent directory
+   where you’d like to store your project, and hit *Clone*.
+#.
+When asked *Would you like to create an IDEA project…* select *Yes*, and
+   then accept all of the default options presented.
+#.
+In the screens that follow, be sure to choose *Create Project From Existing
+   Sources* on the first pane, and select the default values of all following panes.

 Before diving in and starting to code, make sure you understand what the code you’ve been given does.
-Since you’re starting with a functioning - albeit unfinished - program, go ahead and run it to get an idea of how it works.
+Since you’re starting with a functioning---albeit unfinished---program, go ahead and run it to get an idea of how it works.
 To do this, right-click on the ``main`` method in the ``TechJobs`` class and select *Run TechJobs.main()*.

 .. admonition:: Warning